Ki Teitzei: Deuteronomy 21:22–23—dignity in death

 Interpreting Deuteronomy 21:22–23, the Mishnah taught that they would hang a transgressor for only a very short time, and then immediately untie the corpse.
 The Mishnah taught that leaving the corpse hanging overnight would transgress Deuteronomy 21:22 and desecrate the name of Heaven, reminding everybody of the deceased's transgression.
-The Tosefta taught that in order to fulfill the commandment of hanging the transgressor, one person tied as another person untied.
+The Tosefta taught that to fulfill the commandment of hanging the transgressor, one person tied as another person untied.
 Reading Deuteronomy 21:23, Rabbi Meir compared the situation to two brothers who were very similar to each other.
-One was the master of the whole world and the other was bandit.
+One was the master of the whole world, and the other was a bandit.
 They caught the bandit and crucified him, and everyone who passed by said that it seemed as though the master had been crucified!
 Therefore, Deuteronomy 21:23 says, "he that is hanged is a reproach to God."
 In the Babylonian Talmud, Rabbi Meir compared it to two brothers who were twins and lived in the same city.
 One was appointed king, while the other became a bandit.
 The king commanded that his brother be punished, and they hanged the bandit brother for his crimes.
 Anyone who saw the bandit hanging would say that the king had been hanged.
 The king, therefore, commanded that his brother be taken down.
 In the Mishnah, Rabbi Meir said that the phrase in Deuteronomy 21:23, "for he that is hung is a curse (kilelat) of God," should be understood to tell that when a transgressor suffers in the wake of the transgressor's sin, the Divine Presence says, "I am distressed (kallani) about My head, I am distressed about My arm," meaning, "I, too, suffer when the wicked are punished."
 If God suffers such distress over the blood of the wicked, even though they justly deserved their punishment, one can infer a fortiori that God suffers distress over the blood of the righteous.